betahex/cdncomparison/README.md

 ## Contributing

-Anyone and everyone is welcome to,however, if you decide to get involved, please merge (squash) all your changes into a single commit before you open a pull request.
+Anyone and everyone is welcome to contribute, however, if you decide to get involved, please merge (squash) all your changes into a single commit before you open a pull request.